yitzchak/nontrivial-gray-streams/README.md

 nontrivial-gray-streams package.
 This package also has the nickname "ngray" for brevity.

+The exported classes are functions are documented below along with some notes regarding implementation or interface issues.

 # Classes

 The following classes are to be used as super classes of user-defined